pedro-avalos/cosin_art/README.md

 ### Installation

 Clone or download the .zip file of the project.
-Then unzip the file and run lib/main.py
+Then unzip the file and run lib/main.py.
+To run it you use cmd and go to the directory using cd, then use `python main.py`.

 ### Usage